jwhitham/x86determiniser/README.md

 not work on Windows at all.
 A search for Windows-based simulators with such features came up with nothing.

-x86determiniser was subsequently extended to generate branch traces in order to support another tool being developed at Rapita, allowing repeatable tests to be written.

 I set out to try to build a simulator that did as little simulating as possible, because x86 is a very complex architecture and simulators are hard to write. x86determiniser is the result.
 It avoids simulation as